isekream/CodeCompass/windsurfrules.md

 - Avoid using the any type.
 Use unknown with type guards when necessary.
 - Maintain stable object shapes for V8 optimization.

+### Node.js Rules
+- Organize code into logical modules (routes, controllers, services, models, middleware, config, utils).
+- Prefer async/await over callbacks and raw Promises for asynchronous operations.
+- Implement centralized error handling middleware and proper exception handling.
+- Avoid blocking the event loop with synchronous operations or CPU-intensive tasks.
+- Use environment variables for configuration and secrets management.
+- Implement proper security measures including input validation, rate limiting, and security headers.
+- Leverage non-blocking I/O, caching, streams, and clustering for optimal performance.
+- Write comprehensive tests (unit, integration, E2E) using established frameworks.

+### Rust Rules
+- Use `rustfmt` and `clippy` to maintain code quality and consistent formatting.
+- Follow Rust's naming conventions: snake_case for variables/functions, PascalCase for types/traits.
+- Embrace Rust's ownership system; prefer borrowing (`&T`, `&mut T`) over cloning when possible.
+- Use `Result<T, E>` for recoverable errors and the `?` operator for clean error propagation.
+- Avoid `.unwrap()` in production code; use proper error handling patterns instead.
+- Minimize `unsafe` code; when necessary, encapsulate it within safe abstractions.
+- Use appropriate concurrency primitives (`Arc`, `Mutex`, message passing, async/await).
+- Leverage Rust's type system to make invalid states unrepresentable at compile time.

+### Go (Golang) Rules
+- Format all code with `gofmt` or `goimports`; enforce this with CI checks.
+- Follow Go naming conventions: exported identifiers start with uppercase, unexported with lowercase.
+- Use explicit error handling with immediate error checks; avoid ignoring errors.
+- Wrap errors with `fmt.Errorf("%w", err)` to add context while preserving the original error.
+- Prefer concurrency via goroutines and channels over shared memory and locks when appropriate.
+- Use the `context` package for cancellation, deadlines, and request-scoped values.
+- Keep functions focused and small; minimize nesting with early returns.
+- Write tests using table-driven patterns and the standard `testing` package.

 ### CSS/SCSS Rules
 - Use consistent formatting with 2-space indentation and meaningful whitespace.
 - Prefer classes over IDs and tag selectors for styling components.